Analysis: Internet stock collapse dents Silicon Valley

 On a conference call, BTIG analyst Richard Greenfield took Zynga executives to task for not warning investors.
 Chief Financial Officer Dave Wehner said it was company policy to only give guidance once a quarter.

-But the earnings report “doesn’t jive” with executives’ recently upbeat comments, Greenfield later told Reuters.
+But the earnings report “doesn’t jibe” with executives’ recently upbeat comments, Greenfield later told Reuters.
 A handful of plaintiffs’ lawyers announced Thursday they had begun investigating Zynga for breach of fiduciary duty.

 Meanwhile, Facebook’s executives took a conservative approach on Thursday, declining to offer their own forward-looking predictions.